LLM-generated personalized nudges for improving pro-environmental behavior: Field evidence from resource conservation: Conclusions and discussion

-Personalized behavioral nudging holds promise for changing everyday decisions, yet whether LLMs can meaningfully improve nudge effectiveness remains an open question.
-We explore this question using a field experiment taking daily electricity and hot-water conservation as testbed behaviors.
-Across both behaviors, the LLM-personalized nudge group (T2) showed the strongest conservation pattern, while visual enhancement alone (T1) did not produce clearly distinguishable outcomes from the text-based nudge group (C).
-For electricity conservation, T2 reduced adjusted consumption by 0.56 kWh per room-day relative to C (\emph{p} = 0.014), corresponding to an 18.3 p.p. higher adjusted saving rate.
+Personalized behavioral nudging holds promise for encouraging pro-environmental behaviors, yet whether LLMs can meaningfully improve nudge effectiveness remains an open question.
+We explore this question in a field RCT on daily electricity and hot-water conservation, in which LLM-personalized nudges were added to the same weekly usage report received by all participants.
+Across both behaviors, the LLM-personalized nudge condition (T2) showed the strongest conservation pattern, while image enhancement alone (T1) did not produce clearly distinguishable outcomes from the text-based nudge condition (C).
+For electricity conservation, T2 reduced consumption by 0.56 kWh per room-day relative to C (\emph{p} = 0.014), corresponding to an 18.3 p.p. higher saving rate.
 Hot-water outcomes followed the same direction (9.8 p.p. higher than C) but were less precisely estimated (\emph{p} = 0.087).
-The LLM-personalized nudge group was also associated with higher participant engagement and earlier emergence of conservation gains for electricity.
+The LLM-personalized nudge was also associated with higher participant engagement and earlier emergence of conservation gains for electricity.

-Several features of the LLM-personalized package are plausible candidates for the improved nudge effectiveness, including more prospective guidance, greater contextual grounding in daily routines, and cross-round updating of participant profiles.
-First, the shift from \emph{retrospective feedback} toward \emph{prospective planning} may reduce the cognitive costs of translating nudge information into action.
-Second, embedding suggestions in participant-specific daily routines and appliance-use situations may help individuals identify personally relevant entry points for behavioral change.
-Third, iterative profile refinements across rounds enabled the agent to update its outputs as new behavioral and interaction data accumulated, a pattern that accompanied higher overall conservation levels over time and fewer adverse response patterns in our study.